Soil salinity control: Soil leaching

 With this the irrigation and drainage requirements for salinity control can be computed too.

 In irrigation projects in (semi)arid zones and climates it is important to check the leaching requirement, whereby the field irrigation efficiency (indicating the fraction of irrigation water percolating to the underground) is to be taken into account.

 The desired soil salinity level Cd depends on the crop tolerance to salt.
-The University of Wyoming, USA, and the Government of Alberta, Canada, report crop tolerance data.
+The University of Wyoming, US, and the Government of Alberta, Canada, report crop tolerance data.

 Strip cropping: an alternative

 In irrigated lands with scarce water resources suffering from drainage (high water table) and soil salinity problems, strip cropping is sometimes practiced with strips of land where every other strip is irrigated while the strips in between are left permanently fallow.

 Owing to the water application in the irrigated strips they have a higher water table which induces flow of groundwater to the unirrigated strips.
 This flow functions as subsurface drainage for the irrigated strips, whereby the water table is maintained at a not-too-shallow depth, leaching of the soil is possible, and the soil salinity can be controlled at an acceptably low level.

 In the unirrigated (sacrificial) strips the soil is dry and the groundwater comes up by capillary rise and evaporates leaving the salts behind, so that here the soil salinizes.
 Nevertheless, they can have some use for livestock, sowing salinity resistant grasses or weeds.
-Moreover, useful salt resistant trees can be planted like Casuarina, Eucalyptus or Atriplex, keeping in mind that the trees have deep rooting systems and the salinity of the wet subsoil is less than of the topsoil.
+Moreover, useful salt resistant trees can be planted like Casuarina, Eucalyptus, or Atriplex, keeping in mind that the trees have deep rooting systems and the salinity of the wet subsoil is less than of the topsoil.
 In these ways wind erosion can be controlled.
 The unirrigated strips can also be used for salt harvesting.